technocrat/census/cumber.md

 @@marginnote Sources: [Kentucky](https://ustr.gov/map/state-benefits/ky), [Tennessee](https://ustr.gov/map/state-benefits/tn), [West Virginia](https://ustr.gov/map/state-benefits/wv)@@

+The three states of Cumberland export \$91.6 billion in goods.

 ### Manufacturing

 In 2024, Kentucky goods exports were \$47.8 billion.
 The state's largest manufacturing export category is transportation equipment, followed by chemicals, computer and electronic products, machinery and fabricated metal products.

 In 2024, Tennessee goods exports were \$38.9 billion.
 The state's largest manufacturing export category is computer and electronic products, followed by  transportation equipment, chemicals, miscellaneous manufactured commodities and machinery.

 In 2024, West Virginia exported \$4.9 billion of goods to the world.
 The state's largest manufacturing export category is chemicals, followed by transportation equipment, machinery, primary metal manufacturing and petroleum and coal products.